syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ## Customization

-If set `false` to the [DisableConnectors](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramUserHandle.html#Syncfusion_Blazor_Diagrams_DiagramUserHandle_DisableConnectors) property in userhandle, the userhandle prevents to rendering for the connectors.
+If set `false` to the [DisableConnectors](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramUserHandle.html#Syncfusion_Blazor_Diagrams_DiagramUserHandle_DisableConnectors) property in userhandle, the userhandle prevents rendering for the connectors.
 The following code example is used to show userhandle for the nodes alone.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams